June 10, 2019

 Students are therefore advised to ensure that the co-applicant i.e. sponsors/guarantors are financially sound with good CIBIL scores and source of income.

-It is therefore essential for a borrower to find out the margin at which a bank or any other lending institution provides education loan before approaching it for a secured loan.
+It is therefore essential for a borrower to find out the margin at which a bank or any other lending institution provides an education loan before approaching it for a secured loan.

-While one may require only education loan to pay high fees in India where the cost of living is relatively low, he or she is unlikely to afford manage the living cost in countries like the US, UK, Canada or Ireland.
-This is because the value of local currency of these countries is very high as compared to Indian Rupee.
+While one may require only abroad education loan to pay high fees in India where the cost of living is relatively low, he or she is unlikely to afford to manage the living cost in countries like the US, UK, Canada, or Ireland.
+This is because the value of the local currency of these countries is very high as compared to the Indian Rupee.
 For example, Re.
 1 in India = 0.014 Dollars in the US (1 US Dollar = Rs 69.71).
-In addition to that, the purchasing power parity is lower in the US as compared to India, which means that for say, for a 1 Liter bottle of water in the US may cost $ 1.5.
+In addition to that, the purchasing power parity is lower in the US as compared to India, which means that say, a 1 Liter bottle of water in the US may cost $ 1.5.
 Which is not very high in terms of USD but when adjusted against India Rupee, it comes out to be Rs.
 104.

 We hope that the readers will find the content of this blog informative and useful.
 Student Cover helps provide education loans to students going abroad for higher studies.
-For more information on our education loan services and products, students can visit our loan page by clicking on the following link: https://wordpress-615697-2022802.cloudwaysapps.com/loan-services/
+For more information on our education loan services and products, students can visit our loan page by clicking on the following link:

 Need help?
 Chat with us